Dennis K.J. Lin

 Dennis K.J.
-Lin is a Taiwanese-American statistician, who works in the areas of design of experiments, quality assurance, data mining, and data science.
+Lin is a Taiwanese-American statistician who works in design of experiments, quality assurance, data mining, and data science.

 Education and early life

-He was born in Taiwan, ROC, and obtained a bachelor's degree (in mathematics) in June 1981 from National Tsing-Hua University, ROC.
+He was born in Taiwan and obtained a bachelor's degree (in mathematics) in June 1981 from National Tsing-Hua University, ROC.
 He received a Ph.D. (in statistics) in December 1988 from the University of Wisconsin-Madison, with a minor in computer science.

 Career and research

 From 1995 to 2020, Lin worked as a statistician for Pennsylvania State University, and became a university distinguished professor.
-Since July 2020, he has been the head at the department of statistics at Purdue University.
+Since July 2020 - August 2023, he has been the head at the department of statistics at Purdue University and currently serves as a distinguished professor of statistics in Purdue.

 Lin published a total of over 200 papers in professional journals.

 Lin is known for his contributions to the design of experiments, industrial statistics and Ghost Data.